 Alternatively, if you are creating a new form or updating an old one, you may manually change your form to subscribe your visitors to separate lists.

-To make sure your multi-step form is user-friendly, you should keep it simple and easy to understand, use clear and concise labels, provide clear feedback and validation, and use progress indicators.
+To make sure your multi step lead forms is user-friendly, you should keep it simple and easy to understand, use clear and concise labels, provide clear feedback and validation, and use progress indicators.

 You can track progress using a progress bar or step indicator, and save data using cookies or local storage.
 You can also use server-side storage to save data if you need to process it later.